chirayupd/Hantek6022BE-Oscilloscope/OpenHantek Python APIs/README.md

                         display the spectrum of the samples, optional up to MAX_FREQ
 ```

+Note: The data is plotted in a python file using matplotlib function.
+However, for files with huge number of datapoints, it may not be able to load in the matplotlib.
+In such case we can plot the results in MATLAb by importing the .csv file over there.

 ## 3. Qt framework based GUI

 In order to access the Qt based GUI go to examples directory